tsgates/arch-wiki-markdown/wiki/Arch_Terminology.md

 The tarballed PKGBUILD and local source files that are required by makepkg to create an installable binary package.
-The name is derived from the practice of uploading such tarballs to the AUR, whence "tAURball".
+The name is derived from the practice of uploading such tarballs to the AUR, hence "tAURball".

 testing/[testing]